GiorgosTagkoulis/GitHub_App/README.md

 ### Run the server and the client

-Run the server in production:
+Once back to the root directory of the project (``cd ../`` if one following the commands presented here), run the server in production:

 ``npm start``